RouterChart.com

 Weight240 g

-If you have limited space available for your router, such as in a small apartment or office, the dimensions can determine whether it can fit in the designated area or not.
-It's important to consider the physical size of the router, including its height, width, and depth, to ensure it can be accommodated in your space.
-The weight of a router can be a consideration in certain situations, but it is generally not as crucial as other factors such as performance, features, and compatibility.
+If you have limited space, like in a small apartment or office, the dimensions can determine if it can fit there.
+The weight of a router can matter in some situations.
+But, it is usually not as crucial as other factors.
+These factors include features and compatibility.

 System